 Where to invest

-Also speaking at the investment insights event, ANZ chief investment officer Mark Rider expressed the same cautiously optimistic view as Taylor, seeing no room for recession to emerge as yet and expecting the global economy to continue to grow.
+Also speaking at the investment insights event, ANZ's chief investment office expressed the same cautiously optimistic view as Taylor, seeing no room for recession to emerge as yet and expecting the global economy to continue to grow.

 For this reason, he said investors shouldn’t totally avoid growth assets, such as shares.